liuderek97/HTML-Portfolio/README.md

 ### Pinterest

 Pinterest is an social media application that allows users to upload and view images, as well as create a collection of images called "Pinterest Boards".
-Pinterest was employed to create a moodboard in order to gain inspiration for a web layout theme, as well as colour them.
+Pinterest was employed to create a moodboard in order to gain inspiration for a web layout theme, as well as colour theme.
 A moodboard was created and a number of thematically  similar websites were added to the moodboard to help narrow down the design scheme.
+The theme that was decided upon was a simplistic and clean theme with cool light colours.
 After creating a moodboard Khroma was then utilised to select the colours.

 Moodboard Link: <https://www.pinterest.com.au/liuderek97/website-mood-board/>